Tux/Release-Checklist/Checklist.md

 If every line of your code is tested, not only do you prevent unexpected breakage, but you also make sure that most corner cases are tested.
-Besides that, it will probably confront your with questions like "What can I possibly do to get into this part of my code?".
-Which may cause optimizations and other fun.
+Besides that, it will probably confront you with questions like "What can I possibly do to get into this part of my code?", which may lead to optimizations and other fun.

  - [Devel::Cover](https://metacpan.org/pod/Devel::Cover)
  - [Test::TestCoverage](https://metacpan.org/pod/Test::TestCoverage)